 More and more manufacturers are starting to label products that are made in the USA, so search for that tag.
-While we are on this subject let’s go over one more thing.
-Even with some of the products mentioned here, you may see tags that say something such as Made in USA with Global Components or with Foreign and Domestic Components.
-This means the final production of the product was made here in America but the raw materials or a small number of parts came from elsewhere.
+While we are on this subject, let’s go over one more thing.
+Even with some of the products mentioned here, you may see tags that say something such as Made in the USA with Global Components or with Foreign and Domestic Components.
+This means the final production of the product was made here in America, but the raw materials or a small number of parts came from elsewhere.
 A lot of products will have this distinction because manufacturers are either still trying to cut costs, they may not have the ability to make everything from domestic components, or for other reasons.
 Either way, it’s up to you as a consumer to decide if you want all American parts and manufacturing or if you’re willing to accept some foreign parts.
 Either way, you are still helping to support American jobs and our own economy.

 Hi, my name is Kevin and I’m from Pittsburgh, Pennsylvania.
 Choosing products made in America is important to me because it supports local economies, creates jobs, helps the environment, and ensures ethical labor practices.
 I also find that American made products are usually of higher quality so although they’re a little more expensive, you save money in the long run.
 Before starting this website I was in the USMC infantry and nowadays I work on this website as a hobby.